-Other revenue is an IFRS measure in the Corporation's consolidated statement of earnings (loss) and comprehensive income (loss), which is the most directly comparable primary financial statement measure to transportation revenue.
-A reconciliation from other revenue to transportation revenue has been provided below.
+Power and transportation revenue is an IFRS measure in the Corporation's consolidated statement of earnings (loss) and comprehensive income (loss), which is the most directly comparable primary financial statement measure to transportation revenue.
+A reconciliation from power and transportation revenue to transportation revenue has been provided below.